 - 1. If you are in the warning area, seek shelter immediately. - 2.
 If you are in a vehicle, get out and seek shelter in a sturdy building.
-If a building is not available, a depression such as a ditch or ravine offers some protection, but be alert for flash floods. - 3.
+If a building is not available, a depression such as a ditch or ravine offers some protection but be alert for flash floods. - 3.
 Do not open windows.
-This can actually increase damage to the building.
+Doing so can increase damage to the building.
 Stay away from windows and exterior doors. - 4.
 Basements, interior hallways on the lower floors and small interior rooms on the lower floors offer the best shelter. - 5.
 Do not attempt to turn utilities on or off. - 6.
-Report injuries and damage to the Oklahoma State University Center for health Sciences Department of Public Safety at 918-625-8592.
-After the all clear, leave badly damaged buildings and do not attempt to return unless directed to do so by emergency personnel.
+Report injuries and damage to the OSU-CHS Department of Public Safety at 918-625-8592.
+After the "all clear" communication through Cowboy Alert, leave badly damaged buildings and do not attempt to return unless directed to do so by emergency personnel.